-- Riots took place in the Stonewall Inn bar and in the surrounding streets: police were taken hostage, and for several days around 2,000 rioters clashed with law enforcement in the neighborhood. - During the night, many transgender women and men deemed too "effeminate" were taken to task by the police and beaten.
+- Riots took place in the Stonewall Inn bar and in the surrounding streets: police were taken hostage, and for several days around 2,000 rioters clashed with law enforcement in the neighbourhood. - During the night, many transgender women and men deemed too "effeminate" were taken to task by the police and beaten.
 The first night thirteen people were arrested.
 Four police officers and an unknown number of protesters are injured.
 The crowd, estimated at 2,000 people, threw bottles and stones at the 400 police officers who arrived on the scene. - The police eventually sent in the Tactical Patrol Force, a riot police unit then used to fighting opponents of the Vietnam War.
-However, these men did not manage to disperse the crowd which continued to throw stones and all kinds of projectiles at them. - Craig Rodwell, who in 1967 established the world's first gay authors' bookstore, the Oscar Wilde Memorial Bookshop, on Christopher Street, stirred up the press.
-Journalists witness several days of fighting, which continues in the streets.
+However, these men did not manage to disperse the crowd which continued to throw stones and all kinds of projectiles at them. - The journalists witness several days of fighting, which continues in the streets.
 Indeed, on June 28 the riot died down, but the crowd returned the following days.
 The scuffles lasted five days, with all the bullying previously suffered by homosexuals resurfacing.